Skip to main content

 Fragmented sleep architecture directly sabotages the primary window for growth hormone release, rendering evening peptide doses less effective.

 Sleep deprivation or poor-quality sleep completely disrupts this elegant choreography.
 When you fail to get enough deep sleep, you are robbing the pituitary of its prime time for GH secretion.
-The physiological stress of also dysregulates the HPA axis, causing cortisol levels to remain elevated into the evening and night.
+The physiological stress of sleep deprivation also dysregulates the HPA axis, causing cortisol levels to remain elevated into the evening and night.
 This has two devastating effects:

 1. A Blunted GH Pulse ∞ The elevated nocturnal cortisol actively suppresses the pituitary’s response to both endogenous GHRH and the therapeutic peptides you administer.
 The natural GH surge is flattened.